-\paragraph{Benefits of combining ranking with reconstruction.} We conducted experiments to validate the importance of ranking as a selection process, presenting the results in~\cref{table:Ablation_FLAME_ranking}.
-Our evaluation focuses on two approaches: optimization of the shape search space and selection of high-quality samples.

-\emph{Ranking improves search space}: In row (a), we show the results of generating 200 and 1000 random FLAME samples, while row (d) presents the results from \moniker{}.
-The ``ideal lowest error'' column corresponds to an ideal ranking.
-Even with an increased number of random hypotheses (1000 samples), finding a good reconstruction in this space remains less likely, as indicated by the higher error in the ideal ranking scenario (0.81 with \moniker{} vs 0.90 with FLAME).

-\emph{Ranking selects low-error samples}: In row (b), we show the results of ranking a set consisting of $50\%$ random FLAME samples and $50\%$ \moniker{} reconstructions; row (c) reflects the same for an $80/20$ split.
-This mimics a scenario where the samples to rank include both correct solutions and high-error ones.
-Here, the ranked results (1st and 2nd columns) are consistently lower than the average error (3rd column).
-It indicates that low-error, high-quality samples are being selected.
-This is further supported by qualitative evidence in~\cref{fig:Ablation_ranking_qual_diff}.
+\paragraph{Ranking selects low-error samples} We showcase the ability of ranking network to identify subtle differences to select top-ranked sample with lower MSE error than the lower ranked samples in~\cref{fig:MSE_error_rank_NoW}.

-\paragraph{Quantity of input samples.} As detailed in~\cref{para:samplegeneration}, increasing the number of generated samples results in a more thorough coverage of the data distribution, such that at least one sample-- the optimal sample--is closer to the ground truth.
-Therefore, as sample set size increases and leads to denser mode coverage, the optimal sample is expected to get closer to the ground truth, resulting in a decrease in error between the optimal sample and the ground truth.
+\paragraph{Sampling Quantity for Input.} Naturally, increasing the number of generated samples results in a more thorough coverage of the data distribution.
+As the sample set size increases and leads to denser mode coverage, we expect the average error to get closer to the ground truth.
 However, for the ranking network to identify that optimal element, it must be be trained on a sufficiently large number of samples to effectively rank them and select the best one.
-This requirement comes with a significant computational costs, including increased time, especially due to the slower inference times of diffusion models (ref.~\cref{para:ranking_input}).
+This requirement comes with a significant computational costs, especially due to the slower inference time of diffusion models.
 Thus, finding the right balance in the number of samples used for training is important.
-We conducted an ablation study on different sample sizes generated by the \IdGen{} and assessed the median error of the optimal sample from each set to determine the ideal number of samples for training the \IdRank{}.
+We conducted an ablation study on different sample sizes generated by IdGen, and assessed the median error of the optimal sample from each set to determine the ideal number of samples for training IdRank.
 The results are presented in ~\cref{tab:Ablation_lowest_mse_samples}.